 Download information comparing Novec 1230 fluid and inert gas fire suppression

 Water mist and water sprinkler systems can cause catastrophic damage to electronics, artefacts and overall business continuity.

 Fire protection for critical assets is not simple.
 While water mist and water sprinkler systems might seem like an obvious fire suppression method, there are many circumstances where water can be almost as damaging and harmful as the fire itself.

 Consider the electronic and electrical components that play a critical role in our lives today.
 Water is conductive and can cause short circuits, irreparable damage and data loss — damage that can lead to downtime of systems critical to your business, a city and even human lives.

-Likewise, irreplaceable art, archives and artifacts often damaged by water and can only be recovered at great cost and effort — if at all.
+Likewise, irreplaceable art, archives and artefacts often damaged by water and can only be recovered at great cost and effort — if at all.

 Even when when performing as intended, the cleanup and recovery of spaces protected by water can be significant.
 And don’t let the “mist” name fool you.
 Water is water, whatever its form.
 Make the smart choice to specify an advanced fire suppression system to protect your most important assets.

-Download information about how 3M Novec 1230 fluid compares with and water and water mist systems
+Download information about how 3M Novec 1230 fluid compares with water and water mist systems

 CO2 is dangerous and deadly to people.